Daily updates: Attorneys prepare to give opening statements Thursday afternoon

 Read more of Wednesday's coverage here.

-Day 3: Thursday, July 1 — Attorneys prepare to give opening statements
+Day 3: Thursday, July 1 — Trial begins with testimony from responding officers, apartment manager

 Check back with the Herald for more updates.